premature-babies

 While you might be doing everything in your capacity to ensure your preterm baby is being taken care of at home, you don’t want to miss those follow-up doctor visits!

-• The very first visit is generally within 2-4 days of your baby being discharged from hospital.
+• The very first visit is generally within 2-4 days of your baby being discharged from the

 • Make a note of all the pertinent tests that are required.
 These are all the routine tests, like Vision and Blood tests.
 Make sure you get information pertaining to where to get them.

 • See if any Medical Specialists might be required.
-If so, your baby’s doctor will be able to get you their contact information, and perhaps even a referral.
+If so, your baby’s doctor will be able to provide you with their contact information and perhaps even a referral.

-To do: Of course you’re going to be visiting your baby’s doctor regularly.
-You want to ensure you take that ‘growing chart’ from the pediatrician’s office, the next time you visit.
-This will help you monitor your baby’s growth in real time, so that you can ably pinpoint any issues that can be nipped in the bud, should they appear to arise.
+To do: Of course, you’re going to be visiting your baby’s doctor regularly.
+You want to ensure you take that ‘growing chart’ from the paediatrician’s office the next time you visit.
+This will help you monitor your baby’s growth in real time, so you can pinpoint any issues that may arise and nip them in the bud.

 For more such interesting blogs, visit EuroKids!